IntelliTect/Coalesce/docs/pages/modeling/model-components/attributes/dto-includes-excludes.rst

         .. important::

             :csharp:`DtoIncludes` does not ensure that specific data will be loaded from the database.
 Only data loaded into current EF DbContext can possibly be returned from the API.
-See :ref:`ControllingLoading` for more information.
+See :ref:`Data Sources <CustomDataSources>` for more information.

         For :csharp:`DtoExcludes`, this will be the values of :ts:`includes` for which this property will **never** be serialized and sent to the client.